junxit/us-congress-bills-115/metadata.md

 - 2017-11-08 — Motion to reconsider laid on the table Agreed to without objection.
 - 2017-11-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 422 - 0 (Roll no. 621). (text: 11/7/2017 CR H8561)
 - 2017-11-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 422 - 0 (Roll no. 621).(text: 11/7/2017 CR H8561)
+- 2017-11-09 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.